Judy Heumann, disability rights activist, dies at age 75

 She helped found the Berkley Center for Independent Living, the Independent Living Movement and the World Institute on Disability and served on the boards of several related organizations including the American Association of People with Disabilities, the Disability Rights Education and Defense Fund, Humanity and Inclusion and the United States International Council on Disability, her website says.

-Heumann, who was born in Philadelphia in 1947 in Philadelphia and raised in New York City, was the co-author of her memoir, “Being Heumann,” and a version for young adults titled, “Rolling Warrior.”
+Heumann, who was born in Philadelphia in 1947 and raised in New York City, was the co-author of her memoir, “Being Heumann,” and a version for young adults titled, “Rolling Warrior.”

-Her book recounts the struggle her parents experienced while trying to secure a place for their daughter in school.
+Her book recounts the struggle her parents, German-Jewish immigrants who got out before the Holocaust, experienced while trying to secure a place for their daughter in school.
 “Kids with disabilities were considered a hardship, economically and socially,” she wrote.

+Rick Heumann said his mother, whom he described as a “bulldog,” initially had to homeschool his sister.
+The experience of fleeing Nazi Germany left the parents and their children with a passion.

+“We truly believe,” he said, “that discrimination is wrong in any way, shape or form.”

-She went on to graduate from high school and earn a bachelor’s degree from Long Island University and a master’s degree in public health from the University of California, Berkeley.
-It was groundbreaking at the time, which shows just how much has changed, Wall noted.
+Judy Heumann went on to graduate from high school and earn a bachelor’s degree from Long Island University and a master’s degree in public health from the University of California, Berkeley.
+It was groundbreaking at the time, which shows just how much has changed, said Maria Town, the president and CEO of the American Association of People with Disabilities.

 “Today the expectation for children with disabilities is that we will be included in mainstream education, that we will have a chance to go to high school, to go to college and to get those degrees,” Town said while acknowledging that inequities persist.
 “But I think the fact that the primary assumption has changed is a really big deal, and I also think Judy played a significant role.”